spatie/laravel-binary-uuid/README.md

 Using a regular uuid as a primary key is guaranteed to be slow.

 This package solves the performance problem by storing slightly tweaked binary versions of the uuid.
-You can read more about this storing mechanism here: [http://mysqlserverteam.com/storing-uuid-values-in-mysql-tables/](http://mysqlserverteam.com/storing-uuid-values-in-mysql-tables/).
+You can read more about the storing mechanism here: [http://mysqlserverteam.com/storing-uuid-values-in-mysql-tables/](http://mysqlserverteam.com/storing-uuid-values-in-mysql-tables/).

 The package can generate optimized versions of the uuid.
 It also provides handy model scopes to easily retrieve models that use binary uuids.